Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/phb24.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-When a creature you can see hits another creature within 5 feet of you with an attack roll, you can take a :rsc-reaction: Reaction to reduce the damage dealt to the target by 1d10 + your Proficiency Bonus (to a minimum of 0 damage).
+When a creature you can see hits another creature within 5 feet of you with an attack roll, you can take a :rsc-r: Reaction to reduce the damage dealt to the target by 1d10 + your Proficiency Bonus (to a minimum of 0 damage).
 You must be wielding a shield or a simple or martial weapon to take this Reaction.

 ---